SEN Information Report for Ormiston Victory Academy

 - Student pen-profiles

-- Review of progress twice yearly with SENDCo & SEND Manager, teaching colleagues and learning support staff.
+- Review of progress twice yearly with SENDCo & Support for Learning Manager, teaching colleagues and learning support staff.
 This is discussed with parents/carers and student at the relevant parents’ evening.
-If the student continues to make little or no progress this will be discussed with teachers, SENDCo, SEND Manager and parents during each review cycle.
+If the student continues to make little or no progress this will be discussed with teachers, SENDCo, Support for Learning Manager and parents during each review cycle.

 The triggers for further intervention will be that despite receiving individualised support the child: